microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     ![This screenshot is showing how to connect to the virtual machine using RDP.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/connectrdp.png  "Connect with RDP")

 3. Connect to the Virtual machine with the username and password used in the previous task.
+If you get a prompt to click allow network discovery, select **No**.

 4. From the **Server Manager** dashboard, select **Add roles and features**.